KRFOSS/kali-docs/development/custom-odroid-kernel-image/index.md

 #### 04. Copy and Modify the Kali rootfs

-Copy over the Kali rootfs you bootstrapped earlier using **rsync** to the mounted image.
+Copy over the Kali rootfs you bootstrapped earlier using **rsync** to the mounted image:

 ```console
 kali@kali:~$ cd ~/arm-stuff/images/